2012 Waratah Cup

-The 2012 Waratah Cup was the 10th season of the knockout competition under the Waratah Cup name.
+The 2012 Waratah Cup was the 10th season of the association football knockout competition under the Waratah Cup name.
 The preliminary round for the competition commenced on 23 March 2012.

 The champions were Sutherland Sharks – their second title (including the Statewide Cup competition) – who beat APIA Leichhardt Tigers in the Cup Final.

 Preliminary round

 The draw was announced on 23 March 2012.